 What issues can therapy help with?

-Emotional overwhelm, distress, anger
+Emotional overwhelm, distress, and anger

 Ruminating thoughts